Interested in building a blockchain social media platform for bloggers?

 Blockchain allows decentralization, and with it comes greater privacy and freedom of speech, hence Facebook or Google can’t control user-generated content.

 The technology enables immutable records, so when you have established your ownership over user content, no one can change that.
-Blockchain also allows building new business models using smart contracts and social media DApps.
+Blockchain also allows the building of new business models using smart contracts and social media DApps.

 So, in summary, a blockchain-based platform that rewards users is where your users can create content to engage viewers without censorship.
 Finally, users can be automatically paid commissions on the money that their content makes via digital assets such as cryptocurrency.